Skip to main content

 AspectCerebrolysinRetatrutide

 AdministrationAdministered via intramuscular or intravenous injection.
 IV administration is typically used in clinical settings.
-IM can be used for research purposes.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+IM can be used for research purposes.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For